-Between 2 December 1996 and the end of 2001, Cernavoda Unit 1 has delivered more than 25 million MW·h of electricity.
-It reached a capacity factor of 86.9%, which is very good by international standards (see Figure 2).
+Between 2 December 1996 and the end of 2002, Cernavoda Unit 1 has delivered around 30 million MWh of electricity.
+It reached a capacity factor of 89.3%, which is good by international standards (see Figure 2).
 Only Romanian specialists professionally manage Cernavoda Unit 1, their efficiency earning praise from foreign experts.
 It provides more than 10 % of Romania's electricity consumption, making superfluous an import of about 1.4 million tonnes of liquid fuels per year, leading to annual savings of over 110 million USD.